 Before you go hog-wild with minion clearing however, a little discussion with your team goes a long way.
 Is Ragnaros going for his minion-killing quest?
 Do you have a Nazeebo?
 What about a Raynor?
 All of these heroes—and many more—get extra benefit out of minions that may not be immediately apparent.

-Opportunity 3: It’s Your Job
+Opportunity 3: It Actually Is Your Job

 Following immediately on the heels of the above paragraph, while some heroes have powerful abilities which excel at clearing minion waves, such as with Jaina’s Blizzard or Li-Ming’s Calamity, the role of minion-clearer is best-suited to specific heroes that are better suited all-around.